dagbdagb/APCnotes/README.md

 Lessons learned for managing APC gear.
 These are my cliff-notes for handling of APC PDUs, UPSes and ATSes with NMC2 and NMC3.

 ## Disclaimer
 I take no responsibility of any kind for the results of following instructions or trusting information found here.
-Instructions/information may be incomplete, incorrect, deceiving and/or malicious.
+Instructions/information found on the Internet may be incomplete, incorrect, deceiving and/or malicious.
+Trust, but verify.

 ## Warnings
 - The APC console cable is particular to APC.
 Historically, there have been incidents of APC UPSes immediately shutting down with no warning for using a non-suitable console cable.